KhansokhuaBugrahan/DRIVING_MG995_SERVO-via-freeRTOS/README.md

 Priority levels 0–4 are reserved for system handlers used by FreeRTOS.
 As default EXTI9_5 priortiy is 0 (highest).
 We need to pull that down.

 You may consider 4 blinking leds debugger.

+Since POT's wiper is a bit problematic, I clamped the DR value of ADC at 3100.
+In this way, I removed noisy part of the POT.
+Now, it only mechanically rotates without acting on anything.

 Click the icon to redirect YouTube and watch the MG995 Servo video.
 [![Custom Thumbnail](https://github.com/KhansokhuaBugrahan/DRIVING_MG995_SERVO-via-freeRTOS/blob/main/gif.gif)](https://www.youtube.com/shorts/Kpw473yBjIc)